johncarl81/transfuse/index.md

 ### About
 Transfuse is a Java dependency injection and integration library geared specifically for the Google Android API.
-Transfuse gives you the ability to develop Android components in a POJO way, catapulting your Android code into a testable, decoupled and flexible style.
+Transfuse gives you the ability to develop Android components in a POJO way, catapulting your Android code into a testable, decoupled and flexible paradigm.
 For example, an Activity built using Transfuse looks like the following:

 {% highlight java %}
 // Example Transfuse Activity